DriveQuantPublic/react-native-drivekit/packages/trip-analysis/README.md

 ## Listeners

 **Note:** These listeners will not be triggered on Android when the app is in background, due to system limitation.
 Please read the [Headless JS](#headless-js-android-only) part.

+**Note:** If the DriveKit auto-initialization is enabled, you need to call `addTripListener` in order to get these listeners triggered.
+Otherwise, you have to call the TripAnalysis `initiliaze` method with the parameter `registerTripListener` as `true`

 You can listen to events thanks to the `addEventListener` api.